PixelQuasar/TraniningHotelDataBase/README.md

     [ Array ]

 ## GET /getHotels
-Returns hotels in database by filter
+Returns rooms in database by filter

 ### parameters:
     page - number of requested page